 Step 3: Obtain Certifications

 Many financial advisors have certifications or licenses.
 Aside from providing additional training and expertise, certifications also indicate to an advisor’s employers and clients that they are capable of making smart, informed investment decisions.
 Some are the most common certifications professional financial advisors get are as follows:

 - Certified public accountant (CPA)

 - Financial risk manager (FRM)

 - Chartered mutual fund counselor (CMFC)

-The types of certifications you strive for largely depends on the type of financial advisory work you want to do.
+The types of certifications you should strive for largely depend on the type of financial advisory work you want to do.
 If helping clients with their overall financial plan and budget is the work you love, a CFP makes sense.
 If investing in securities is your passion, a CFA certification could be useful.
 A CLU is a good choice for those who want to help clients with insurance needs.
 Make sure to think about which certifications will help you achieve your goals.

 Licenses are similar to certifications but more formal.
 Most states require investment advisors to obtain the Series 66 license and Series 7 license.
 If you just want to work as a broker, you must pass the Series 7 General Securities Representative Exam.
 Other licenses are also available, but those are the principal options for prospective financial advisors.